How to Start Your Own LLC in Alaska - Complete Guide

 Reserve Your Alaska LLC Name

-Doing Business As (DBA) / Trade Name
+Name of Person Conducting Business / Trade Name

 Common Reasons to Use a DBA: